secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/list-import/index.html.md

      - State (United States and Canada only)
      - [Campaign Member Status](/handbook/marketing/marketing-operations/campaigns-and-programs/#campaign-type--progression-status)
      - Opt-In status: `True`, `False`, or `leave blank` (determines if leads are **legally** signed up for GitLab's marketing emails)
 - Additionally, there is data required for leads to be successfully routed to SDRs.
-While this information is not mandatory, it is strongly preferred and requested by the `Director of Marketing Department` to be included.
+While this information is not mandatory, it is strongly preferred..
 GitLab employs tools that enrich leads and `Accounts`, but those tools are not guaranteed to work, so if the data can be found at the source it is preferred.
 Lastly, while it is less likely to have an upload refused due to missing this data, **missing this data is still considered grounds for refusal by the MktgOps team**.
 The recommended information is as follows:
      - Employee Bucket or Number of Employees
           - GitLab's segmentation standard for `Employees Bucket` includes the following groups: `1-99`, `100-499`, `500-1,999`, `2,000-9,999` and `10,000+`.
           - You can also enter an integer in for `Num Employees` and this will automatically update the `Employees Bucket` field if blank.